 The MBE consists of 200 multiple-choice questions on the first-year law courses: Criminal Law and Procedure, Civil Procedure, Contracts, Evidence, Real Property, Torts, and Constitutional Law.
 You’re given a set of 100 questions in the morning session and the second set of 100 questions in the afternoon session.
 You will have three hours for each session, and all topics are tested in the morning and afternoon.
 Now let’s get into the MBE scoring.

 While there are 200 questions and the MBE score is out of 200, there are only 175 scored questions.
 25 questions are considered “test” questions and are not scored.
 You’re probably wondering how a score out of 200 is determined when there are only 175 questions scored.
-As for the exam content, the questions are divided evenly among each of the MBE subjects, so there are 25 questions per subject.
+As for exam content, questions are divided evenly among each MBE subjects, so there are 25 questions per subject.

 According to the official NCBE website, the performance information provided for the MBE is a “scaled score.”
 This scaled score can range from 40 to 200, and is calculated based on a confidential “statistical process.”
 The process adjusts the score on the current exam, to scale it to the difficulty of past exams.
 This is why it isn’t possible ahead of time to find out how many questions you need to pass.
 It’s not like popping a scantron into a machine reader, there is a complex analysis going on behind the scenes at the NCBE before you get your score.

 The scaling for any individual exam will never be released and varies based on the test so test-takers will never know what percentage will be required to pass.
 The MEE and MPT are combined and then scaled to the performance on this year’s MBE (meaning that the distribution will have the same average and standard deviation).
 Those scores are combined and must be greater than the threshold set by your state for you to pass the bar.